pmcruz/eco/README.md

 **The data is available in the JSON format in js/worms/data/worms\_12jan.json.
 Companies are created through this file by using their name as the identifier.
-An additional data file js/worms/data/grouping.json enables to attribute long/additional names to the companies and to group several countries into one by using the “related” attribute.
+An additional data file js/worms/data/grouping.json enables to attribute long/additional names to the companies and to group several companies into one by using the “related” attribute.
 Grouping can be used to merge several companies into big corporate groups.**